M.S. Physics

 David A. Linton

-Physics Dept at Parkland College, Champaign, IL
+Physics Dept at Parkland College, Champaign, IL.
+See his bio.
+See his LinkedIn profile.

 Dr. Longbotham earned degrees in Mathematics, Physics, Statistics, and Electrical Engineering.
 His bachelor degree was in Physics and Mathematics from Stephen F. Austin, where he also played football.
 He also had a masters degree in Physics from the University of New Mexico, in Statistics from the University of Texas at San Antonio, and a masters and doctorate in Electrical Engineering from the University of Texas at Austin (Dec.
 1988), where he studied image processing under Dr. A.C.
 Bovik.